-This is the first short story that I’ve written to completion.
+This is the first short story I’ve written to completion.
 Warren Johnson is Standing Here is the first of a series of short stories set in St. Louis, Missouri.
 This story began as an assignment for one of my creative writing classes at Washington University, and soon, took on a life of its own.
 I’ve had many critiques of this story.
-I’ll share those with you in just a moment.
+I’ll share them with you in just a moment.

-Life is Complicated…
+Life is Complicated

 One other aspect of this story that was extremely important to me that I humanize the characters.
 For many people, judging an entire community based on preconceived ideas about the community is what helps to give the city of St. Louis such a bad reputation.
 I love my adopted hometown, and I admit there is violence here.
 However, I also think because of the violence, it’s sometimes difficult to see my community as human.
 That disturbs me.
 Don’t get me wrong.
 I hope the violence stops, and I don’t condone it.
 I also know the people who make the decisions they do have families, have the same human emotions as everyone else.
 That is what I hoped to convey in this story.

 I asked many people to read my story, and critique it.
 The feedback I received ran the gambit: from people who thought the story was a “good read” to people who thought I was not only writing about something I knew nothing about, but I didn’t have the right to write about the violence in North St. Louis because I never lived in North St. Louis.
 While it is true that I did live in the heart of North St. Louis (on St. Louis Avenue) for three years when I shared a duplex with my daughter, I don’t pretend to have any sort of “street cred.”
 However, I don’t believe I need to have experienced violence to write about violence.
 I don’t need to have experienced all aspects of living while being black in the United States because I am black.